bismarkstoney/WebDevelopment/README.md

 # WebDevelopment
-This includes differnt home pages for some popular websites.
-Fell free to play around with it
-It's only for learning purpose.
+This includes differnt web technologies HTML,CSS, JAVASCRIPTS, PHP, DJANGO This also have personal projects I have implemented Feel free to use the code in your project.
+But you can also give some stars